kinnerabanda/Patatap-Clone/README.md

 # Patatap-Clone
 Generative art.
-A This program that generates music on keystrokes.
+A program that generates music on keystrokes.
 A patatap clone.